Skip to main content

 The biology of malaria is complex and involves three interacting organisms: the malaria parasite Plasmodium, the Anopheles mosquito vector, and the human host.
-Targeting any of these interactions could stop the transmission of the disease.
-Our research teams study a variety of biological aspects of malaria, comprising all three organisms and their interactions.
+Our researchers comprehensively study a variety of the biological aspects of malaria.
+By targeting these interactions they can stop the transmission of the disease.

 Areas of Study